parkavi2905/Credit-Card-Fraud-Detection/README.md

    ```
    git clone https://github.com/parkavi2905/Credit-Card-Fraud-Detection.git
    ```
-2. Download the dataset: https://kaggle.com/datasets/mlg-ulb/creditcardfraud that will be used to train a transaction classifier.
+2. [Download the dataset](https://kaggle.com/datasets/mlg-ulb/creditcardfraud) that will be used to train a transaction classifier.
 Unzip it and put the content (creditcard.csv) under main folder (Credit-Card-Fraud-Detection)

 3. install required python packages if previously not installed